A good golf game requires good clubs and accessories paired with your golf game. It’s incredible how a lousy club can harm your swing.

 Blades and Cavity Backs

-Most golfers use blade wedges rather than cavity back wedges, although some professional guides recommend that the majority use cavity backs instead.
+Most golfers use blade wedges vs. cavity back wedges, although some professional guides recommend that the majority use cavity backs instead.
 The purpose of cavity backs is to be forgiving to get the best launch even when you don’t hit the ball right.

 However, pros and even experienced golfers with low handicaps tend to prefer blades.
 Blades are known for allowing you to have more control, but they are less forgiving.
 If you’re playing in the pros, an easygoing swing may not matter as much.